Borisserz/Stepper/README.md

 ![MapKit](https://img.shields.io/badge/Maps-MapKit_%26_CoreLocation-blue.svg?style=for-the-badge)
 ![Status](https://img.shields.io/badge/Status-Work_In_Progress-yellow.svg?style=for-the-badge)

-**footstepeRR** is a state-of-the-art, fully native iOS fitness tracker and pedometer designed with a deep Cyberpunk/Glassmorphism aesthetic.
+**footstepeR** is a state-of-the-art, fully native iOS fitness tracker and pedometer designed with a deep Cyberpunk/Glassmorphism aesthetic.
 It transcends traditional step-counting by turning your daily activity into an RPG-like experience with neural implants, cyber-clubs, GPS anomalies, and a built-in AI Coach.

 > [!]
 > 🚧 **PROJECT IS IN ACTIVE DEVELOPMENT (WORK IN PROGRESS)** 🚧